brooksy4503/fumi/docs/DYNAMIC_FORMS_README.md

-# Dynamic Form System for Fal Models
+# Dynamic Form System for Fumi Models

-A comprehensive React component library for creating dynamic forms that adapt to different Fal AI model types.
+A comprehensive React component library for creating dynamic forms that adapt to different AI model types.
 This system automatically generates appropriate input fields based on model requirements and capabilities.

 ## Overview